Nate Berkus Design Renovations Talks and Tips

 Erika wants to know that if Nate Berkus design suggests butcher block counter-tops?

 Erika, I love butcher block countertops.
 Nate Berkus design agrees with your taste.
 I have used the ones from Ikea in my own house so just FYI I think they’re really beautiful.
 You can also get creative by sanding them down and staining them weed, stain them, Brown we’ve stained them grey.
-I like the natural.
+I like the nature.

-I like when it looks like really messed up.
-For example you’ve cooked and there are wine stains and there’s you know it’s almost like a cutting board.
+I like when it looks really messed up.
+For example, you’ve cooked and there are wine stains and there’s you know it’s almost like a cutting board.
 I don’t think that you should use butcher block if you want the surface to look perfect forever.
 Let it feel like it’s been a workstation.
 Let it feel like an old beautiful country kitchen.